heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

   thread).
 - Using threads, a server can manage multiple clients by switching between them: each client is handled by a separate thread.
-- More lightweight than processes.
+- Threads are more lightweight than processes.

 ![bg right:40%](https://images.unsplash.com/photo-1718154621829-881f65a74a8c?fit=crop&h=720)